vam91/HomeworkAssignmentWalmart/README.md

         * Setting up infrastructure - 2 weeks; 1 week for infrastructure setup and testing 1 week for ETL/ELT setup and testing. (logging, alert system, and unit tests included in 2 week estimate)
       * #### What is your estimated timeline for delivery for a production-ready solution? ####
         * ~4 weeks
         * This timeline can be flexed shorter or longer depending on deadlines.
-The methodology refinement phase can be as complicated or simple as the timeline would allow.
+The methodology refinement phase has the most room for adjustment; a complex solution would need more time, but a simple approach can help move forward with the solution, and further refinements can be made later on.